Rhodes sailing holidays

 Potamos

-The bay of Potamos - Πονταμός bay Lat Long – directly West of Chalki Port – offers an attractive anchorage suitable in all but southerlies; solid safety, also against Meltemi winds; gusts W – NW.
+The bay of Potamós - Πονταμός bay Lat Long – directly west of Chalki Port – offers an attractive anchorage suitable in all but southerlies; solid safety, also against Meltemi winds; gusts W – NW.

 Anchor in 4 – 6 metres in sand, there are (more) rocks are greater depths.